The Marvel Unlimited comics app just got a major overhaul

 The app, which was redesigned from the ground up with the help of Disney Media & Entertainment Distribution, now offers unlimited downloads for offline reading and a way to share content elsewhere.
 Marvel's promising a streamlined design, more stability, "best-in-class speed and search tools" and personalized reading guides based on your preferences.
 Marvel Insider members will receive rewards for using the app too.

-Also new is an annual plus subscription option, which costs $99/year.
-That grants access to all the perks of a monthly or regular annual plan, as well as a membership kit, invites to in-person events and a discount at Disney's digital store.
-The monthly plan costs $10/month, while the standard annual subscription is $69/year.
+The monthly plan costs $10/month, while the standard annual option is $69/year.
+The $99/year annual plus subscription includes all the perks of a monthly or regular annual plan, as well as a membership kit, invites to in-person events and a discount at Disney's digital store.

 Marvel Unlimited hosts more than 29,000 comic issues, with more added each week.
 However, there's at least a three-month gap between titles hitting shelves and Marvel bringing them to the app.